 How to Pick Solar Panels for Plug-in Solar

 In UK conditions, 800W of panels on an 800W inverter will rarely produce 800W.
 Overcast skies, low winter sun, and morning/evening angles all reduce output well below nameplate.
 The practical approach is 1,200-1,600Wp of panels behind an 800W inverter.
 On the rare clear summer noon when the panels exceed 800W, the inverter clips the excess.
 The rest of the year, the extra panels produce energy that an 800W-rated array would miss entirely.
 From our panel directory, good candidates for a plug-in kit include the DMEGC 450W (best value at low cost per watt), the JA Solar 445W (widely available), or the LONGi Hi-MO X6 455W (strong efficiency).
 Two of any of these paired with an 800W microinverter gives you 890-910Wp of DC input.
-In Germany, 2x 430W panels (860Wp) into an 800W inverter is the standard configuration, and the new DIN VDE norm allows up to 2,000Wp with a safety plug.
+In Germany, 2x 430W panels (860Wp) into an 800W inverter is the standard configuration, and the updated safety standard allows up to 2,000Wp with a dedicated safety plug.

 What Kits Are Sold in Germany Right Now?